DevSnicket/eunice/dependency-counter/README.md

 [Eunice](https://www.github.com/DevSnicket/Eunice) includes a YAML file format to store dependency and structure, it also includes analyzers to produce this YAML and processors of the YAML.

-To visualise and explore what's in the YAML files, and to statistically measure how well they match the intended structure, a SVG renderer has been implemented in Javascript.
+To visualize and explore what's in the YAML files, and to statistically measure how well they match the intended structure, a SVG renderer has been implemented in Javascript.
 The renderer doesn't use lines between items to show dependencies and instead marks items with counts for each dependency type:

 - matches stack (green down arrow)
 - does not match stack (red up arrow)